 Bering was founded with the goal of bridging numerous knowledge gaps in the biomedical sciences with data and analytics.
-While in academia, Greg was stunned to find that many of the major decisions in science — a field supposed to be driven by data — were being made in a haphazard and uninformed way.
+While in academia, we were surprised to find that many of the major decisions in science — a field supposed to be driven by data — were being made in a haphazard and uninformed way.

 Not surprisingly, these knowledge gaps extend outside the walls of the lab: